pa3gsb/Radioberry-2.x-extensions/README.md

 He also is aiming for a filter board.

-The idea of such a configuration is animated by using Solidworks; Radioberry_radio_assembly.avi file.
+An animation of the idea of such a configuration can be found => Radioberry_radio_assembly.avi file.

 ![Radioberry-2.x-extensions](Radioberry-PA-20W/gallery/RB1.PNG)